 Their Figure 2 explains the “Main changes in cardiovascular system with low T3 levels in nonthyroidal illness.”

-Another revolutionary factor in this article’s discussion is that the figure includes factors that take a time to develop, like “insulin resistance” and “atherosclerosis.”
+Another revolutionary factor in this article’s discussion is that the figure includes factors that often take time to develop, like “insulin resistance” and “atherosclerosis.”

 It’s revolutionary because NTIS has often been associated with “critical illness” — acute crises, not chronic and long-term syndromes.
 This common misconception has made it seem like you come down with low T3 like you come down with a flu, and you recover just as quickly and easily.
 NO, it’s not always that fast, and not that benign, according to this article.